tsedio/tsed/docs/introduction/migrate-from-v7.md

 This configuration use Node.js loader to convert TypeScript to JavaScript (e.g: `--import`).
 There is no need to compile your code on disk before running it.

 You can also keep loaders for production mode.
-We have some projects in this mode, and it works well without any issues and performance loss.
+We have some projects in this mode, it works well without any issues and performance loss.
-DX are really improved with this configuration.
+DX is really improved with this configuration.

 `--import` differs from `--require` because, it uses Node.js workers to transform code on the fly without polluting the global runtime scope, while `--require` will load the typescript compiler in the global scope.